About

 Back in the early 90s, I started off producing and hosting a daily jazz radio show—a way to share the music I loved and connect with an audience.
 Around the same time, I was organizing large-scale action sports events in Lebanon, long before the digital era made audience building easier.
 We relied on newsletters, TV, newspapers, and in-person energy.
 That period taught me the fundamentals: how to build community, how to create an experience, and how to leave a lasting impression.
 People still talk to me about those events.

 In the early 2000s, I tried to get into film.
 After finishing my MBA at INSEAD, I flew to Los Angeles and attended the American Film Market, eager to understand the industry and find my way in.
 But I wasn’t ready to make the leap.
-I returned to Lebanon, took another path, and spent the next couple of decades leading businesses, building startups, raising capital, and mentoring entrepreneurs.
+I returned to Lebanon and Europe, took another path, and spent the next couple of decades leading international businesses, building startups, raising capital, and mentoring entrepreneurs.
 I had the kind of career that ticks all the boxes.
 But it wasn’t fulfilling.

 Eventually, I stepped away.
 I wanted to create something that mattered—not just succeed by someone else’s definition.
 I didn’t chase a passion project.
 I chose meaning.